elastic/kibana/src/core/server/kibana.api.md

 // Warnings were encountered during analysis:
 //
-// src/core/server/plugins/plugin_context.ts:35:9 - (ae-forgotten-export) The symbol "EnvironmentMode" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/plugin_context.ts:36:9 - (ae-forgotten-export) The symbol "EnvironmentMode" needs to be exported by the entry point index.d.ts
-// src/core/server/plugins/plugin_context.ts:39:9 - (ae-forgotten-export) The symbol "ConfigWithSchema" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/plugin_context.ts:40:9 - (ae-forgotten-export) The symbol "ConfigWithSchema" needs to be exported by the entry point index.d.ts
+// src/core/server/plugins/plugins_service.ts:34:17 - (ae-forgotten-export) The symbol "DiscoveredPluginInternal" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)